Crime and How To Get Elected in 2024

 According to Obama, global warming was going to destroy it.

-indigenous Indian land, also.
+This is indigenous Indian land, also.
+Yes, it was.

 And we, the public, shouldn't be responsible for the rich that live near the coast because we warned him about global warming.

-And then we learned he's got like 2,000 gallons worth of propane that he's burning.
+And then we learned he's got like 2,000 gallons worth of propane that he was burning.
+I thought, oh, that's a big false.

 And the thing is huge.

-So then I thought, well, he had a beautiful home in Chicago where Bill Ayers supposedly, allegedly wrote his memoirs.
+So then I thought, well, he had a beautiful home in Chicago. where Bill Ayers supposedly allegedly wrote his memoirs.

-Then he's got Kalorama.
+Then he's got calorama.
+That's two.

 So why does he need three?

+He made fun of Joe.
 Remember he ran in 2008 making fun of John McCain, couldn't remember how many houses he had?

-That was the insinuation that John McCain was the idol rich and he was senile.
+That was the insinuation that John McCain was the idle rich and he was senile.
+But in any case, that was three.

+So, I thought, you know what, that'll be it.
 He's not going to do another one.

 And then he goes over to Hawaii

-And the people get very angry because it disrupts
+and he builds this mansion, and the people get very angry because it disrupts

+natural drainage to the beach.
 And he does all these environmental stuff.

 And he builds another one right on the beach.
+And you want to say, Barack,

-for eight years, you told us not to live on the water, that global warming was going to inundate.
+for eight years, you told us not to live on the water, that global warming was going to inundate, and we don't want to subsidize the losses of people on the beach.

+And now you build a big beach, and it's secluded, and you were a man of the people.
 And can people walk from the interior right by your house?
+I don't think so.

-You're not going to let them have access to your waterfront estate.
+You're not going to let them have access to your waterfront estate?
+Why not?
+And then, you know,

 it's just, it was just, you saw what he was the whole time.